I’ve been itching to write this blog post about London hidden gems and my favorite photoshoot locations for far too long!

 It’s certainly one of London’s hidden gems, as this garden is found between London Bridge and the Tower of London, in one of the business areas of London, as an oasis of tranquility and history.
 One could easily miss if you didn’t know about it beforehand.

 A brilliant spot for some photographs, if I may say so myself, as I love the grunginess and somewhat Mediterranean feel of it.
 It’s a very unexpected gem, I believe.

 Discovered this place purely by chance, as I was trying to hide from rain one day.
-When I got in, I was completely mesmerised.
+When I got in, I was completely mesmerized.

-Leadenhall Market is one of the oldest markets in London, dating from the 14th century and is located in the historic centre of the City of London‘s financial district.
+Leadenhall Market is one of the oldest markets in London, dating from the 14th century, and is located in the historic center of the City of London‘s financial district.
 It’s still very much in use as a local market, which I find absolutely amazing.

 Surrounded by skyscrapers and forever rushing business people, enter this market and you instantly get taken back in time.
 Leadenhall Market has also been one of the filming locations for Harry Potter and the Philosopher’s Stone.
 Just saying.